 Like me, Miller grew up in Oklahoma (though he was born in Texas.)
 Erick, Okla. is where Roger spent much of his boyhood.
 And by the time he rose to fame in the mid 1960s, He was one third of my Holy Okie Trinity -- along with Mickey Mantle and Leroy Gordon Cooper, the first Okie in outer space.

-I'm going to cheat a little bit and re-post something I write in this blog about 11 years ago.
+I'm going to cheat a little bit and re-post something I wrote in this blog about 11 years ago.

 But it wasn't meant to be that night at Paolo Soleri in 1980.
 Roger came out on stage, said, "Hi, I live down the road aways," struck a chord -- and the rain came down.
 That's back when Santa Fe used to have a "monsoon" season.
 It rained so hard that the rest of the show was cancelled.